degville/ubuntu-core-docs/docs/reference/assertions/account-key.md

 (reference-assertions-account-key)=
 # account-key

-The *account-key* [assertion](/reference/assertions/index) holds a public key belonging to an [account](/reference/assertions/account).
+The *account-key* {ref}`assertion <ref-index-assertions>` holds a public key belonging to an {ref}`account <reference-assertions-account>`.

-This assertion is used to transmit key information between the [store](/explanation/stores/store-overview) and _snapd_, enabling the latter to validate assertions signed by the key owner.
+This assertion is used to transmit key information between the {ref}`store <explanation-stores-store-overview>` and _snapd_, enabling the latter to validate assertions signed by the key owner.

-Alongside [account](/reference/assertions/account), [snap-declaration](/reference/assertions/snap-declaration) and [snap-revision](/reference/assertions/snap-revision) assertions,  _account-key_ is bundled within the composite `.assert` file that accompanies a snap downloaded with the `snap download <snap-name>` command.
+Alongside {ref}`account <reference-assertions-account>`, {ref}`snap-declaration <reference-assertions-snap-declaration>` and {ref}`snap-revision <reference-assertions-snap-revision>` assertions,  _account-key_ is bundled within the composite `.assert` file that accompanies a snap downloaded with the `snap download <snap-name>` command.

 The `make-system-user` snap can is used to create a composite assertion file which includes all of the required assertions needed to trigger automatic creation of a user account via an inserted USB drive containing this file.
-See [make-system-user](/how-to-guides/manage-ubuntu-core/add-a-system-user) for more details.
+See {ref}`make-system-user <how-to-guides-manage-ubuntu-core-add-a-system-user>` for more details.

 ## Account-key assertion fields